asterisk/documentation/docs/Development/Asterisk-Open-Source-Maintainers.md

----
+!!! note

-**Note:**  If you'd like to act as the primary maintainer in an area of Asterisk development that is currently marked as "extended" and is not listed below, please contact the [asterisk-dev mailing list](/Asterisk-Community/Mailing-Lists).
+    If you'd like to act as the primary maintainer in an area of Asterisk development that is currently marked as "extended" and is not listed below, please contact the [asterisk-dev mailing list](/Asterisk-Community/Mailing-Lists).

----
+[//]: # (end-note)